chuacw/CWEthGasMon/ReleaseNotes/README.md

 Development platform
 ===
-This solution was developed using TypeScript and Nodejs v14.17.0 on Windows.
+This solution was developed using TypeScript, Nodejs v14.17.0 and Docker Desktop v4.9.1 on Windows and tested with Docker Desktop v3.2.0 on another system.

 Future
 ===